 On a more infrequent basis, the Forum also features special focus projects.
 These can be initiated by guest editors and pick up on recent developments and discussions that concern the entire region, be they on historical or more current political matters.
 By bringing them together in one focus this allows readers to get a stronger comparative understanding of the debates.

-All articles submitted to the Cultures of History Forum go through peer-review and a rigorous editorial process.
-All published articles are being registered in the DOI-System and made permanently available in the Digital Archive of the Herder Institute, Marburg.
+Articles submitted to the Cultures of History Forum go through a rigorous editorial process and peer-review.
+All published articles receive a DOI-Number and are permanently stored and made available in the digital publication repository of the Herder Institute, Marburg.

 Our ideas about the past influence our perceptions of the present.
 By the same token, history can hardly be understood as something other than a construction in and from the present.
 A culture of history, more commonly refered to as historical culture, is the interface between these two dimensions of time.
 It comes about when the past is interpreted in the present and acquires meaning for people’s lives.
 But its horizon is not limited to the past and present; the future, too, plays a critical role.
 While we interpret the past in the present, we do so with a view to the future and look at how that future can be shaped.